 Hudson is regarded as a leading ambassador for the music of our time and his books Elements of Contemporary Clarinet Technique and SPACE BASS: Advanced Explorations for Bass Clarinet are co-authored with Roger Zare for Conway Publications.
 A passionate educator, he has given guest masterclasses at South Korea’s Inje University, Egypt’s Cairo Conservatory, Romania's National University of Music Bucharest, the Peabody Conservatory, the University of Michigan, the San Francisco Conservatory, the University of British Columbia, the Boston Conservatory, and many more.

-Andy is currently Assistant Professor of Clarinet at the University of North Carolina Greensboro and each summer joins the Artist-Faculty of the Tennessee Valley Music Festival.
-Previously, he held teaching positions at Northwestern University and Lake Forest College, and he has been the North Carolina State Chair for the International Clarinet Association since 2019.
-Andy earned his DMA in Clarinet Performance with a Cognate Certification in Music Theory from Northwestern University, where he also earned his Master of Music degree.
-He earned his Bachelor of Music degree from Columbus State University’s Schwob School of Music.
-His primary teachers have included Steve Cohen, J. Lawrie Bloom, and Lisa Oberlander.
+Hudson comes to Lawrence after five years on faculty at the University of North Carolina Greensboro, where he was a nominee for the James Y. Joyner Award for Teaching Excellence and served as the NC State Chair for the International Clarinet Association.
+He held prior teaching positions at Lake Forest College and Northwestern University, and has served on faculty at the Tennessee Valley Music Festival since 2010.
+Hudson earned his DMA in Clarinet Performance with a Cognate Certification in Music Theory from Northwestern University, where he also earned his Master of Music degree.
+He earned the BM in Clarinet Performance at Columbus State University’s Schwob School of Music.
+His primary professors have included Steve Cohen, J. Lawrie Bloom, and Lisa Oberlander.

-When he’s not practicing, Andy enjoys running, reading, playing guitar, eating local food, watching baseball, and collecting obscure instruments.
+Hudson is an Artist-Clinician for Buffet Crampon and an Ambassador for Rovner Products, and performs exclusively on Buffet clarinets and Rovner ligatures.
+When he’s not practicing, Hudson enjoys running, reading, playing guitar, eating local food, listening to baseball on the radio, and collecting obscure instruments.